 Chana masala made easy!
 This vegan chana masala is a one pot Indian dish that is packed with plant protein, flavor and is perfect for meal prep.
 Serve with fresh naan and basmati rice for a simple dinner!

-They definitely can be, but Eat With Clarity is all about approachable gluten free dishes, so I made a few tweaks to make this recipe approachable for any home cook!
+Certain dishes can definitely be more time consuming, but Eat With Clarity is all about approachable gluten free dishes, so I made a few tweaks to make this recipe approachable for any home cook!